Rookout/docs/docs/sdk-setup.md

 If you are running your application on a Serverless or PaaS (Platform as a Service), you must build your package in an environment similar to those used in production.
 If you are running on a Windows or Mac machine (or using an incompatible Linux distribution) you may encounter some issues here.

-Many Serverless frameworks (such as AWS sam) have built-in support for it and will work out of the box.
+Many Serverless frameworks (such as AWS SAM) have built-in support for it and will work out of the box.

 If you need to set up your own build, we recommend using Docker, with a command line such as:
 ```bash